EnricoASchmitz/Orthostatic-Hypotension-detector/README.md

-# Orthostatic hypotenstion detector
+# Orthostatic hypotension detector

 # Input data
-The expected input for the data are 40 seconds of sitting and 150 seconds during standing of oxygenated heamoglobin and deoxigneated heamoglobin signals.
+The expected input for the data is 40 seconds of sitting and 150 seconds during standing of oxygenated haemoglobin and deoxygenated haemoglobin signals.
-In the config file settings can be changed to use it on your own data, adjust the data preposessing or the used model.
+In the config file, settings can be changed to use it on your data, adjust the data prepossessing or the used model.

 ## To use the current preprossor